Skip to main content

 Estrogen and Progesterone the Female Cycle and Its Aftermath

-For women, the hormonal narrative of aging is defined by the dramatic shifts in that characterize perimenopause and menopause.
+For women, the hormonal narrative of aging is defined by the dramatic shifts in estrogen and progesterone that characterize perimenopause and menopause.
 Estrogen is a profoundly systemic hormone, with receptors in the brain, bones, blood vessels, skin, and urinary tract.
 Its decline is responsible for the classic symptoms of menopause ∞ hot flashes, night sweats, and vaginal dryness.

 Its influence extends much further, affecting cognitive function, mood stability, and cardiovascular health.
 Progesterone, often called the “calming” hormone, works in concert with estrogen.
 It has a soothing effect on the nervous system, promoting restful sleep and emotional equilibrium.
 As progesterone levels fall during perimenopause, many women experience increased anxiety, irritability, and significant sleep disturbances.
-The combined decline of these two hormones represents a seismic shift in a woman’s internal environment, impacting nearly every aspect of her physical and emotional health.

 Growth Hormone the Architect of Repair and Regeneration

-Human (HGH), produced by the pituitary gland, is the master hormone of cellular repair and regeneration.
+Human Growth Hormone (HGH), produced by the pituitary gland, is the master hormone of cellular repair and regeneration.
 During childhood and adolescence, it drives growth.
 In adulthood, its role shifts to one of maintenance.
 HGH promotes the repair of tissues, supports the integrity of skin and connective tissues, aids in the metabolism of fat, and helps maintain muscle mass.

 The decline of HGH, a condition known as somatopause, begins in early adulthood and continues throughout life.
 This reduction contributes directly to many of the visible and invisible signs of aging ∞ thinner, less elastic skin; slower recovery from exercise and injury; an increase in body fat; a decrease in muscle mass; and reduced energy levels.
 The feeling of being less resilient, of taking longer to “bounce back,” is intimately tied to the waning output of this critical regenerative hormone.